sts10/blog-hugo/content/post/building-keepassxc-on-osx.md

 +++

-In order to get the very latest version of the password manager [KeePassXC](https://keepassxc.org), I decided to build it from [the source on GitHub](https://github.com/keepassxreboot/keepassxc).
+I'm excited about a community fork of [KeePassX](https://www.keepassx.org/) called [KeePassXC](https://keepassxc.org).
+They offer binary builds for the three major operating systems [on their website](https://keepassxc.org/download), however I wanted to build it from source for two reasons: (1) I was a little dubious of KeePassHTTP, which the developers are now building into the pre-built binaries (it appears to be disabled by default, but they have [a warning in the README](https://github.com/keepassxreboot/keepassxc#note-about-keepasshttp)), and (2) I simply wanted the latest version, which already sports some UI improvements from the last time they made the binaries.
+Plus, to my knowledge, I've never built a real application from the source code before.

+So, I headed over to [their repo on GitHub](https://github.com/keepassxreboot/keepassxc) and got started.
 Here's how I did it on OS X 10.10.5.

 <!-- read more -->